 Here I will list changes that I made for KubernetesExecutor, based on your Airflow setup it can be little bit different.

-• Change scheduler's parallelism parameter value to a value based on your k8s cluster's max node limits and total resource
+parameter value to a value based on your k8s cluster's max node limits and total resource - Give your scheduler's service account extra permissions to manage pods, like this

 resources: ["pods"]